Awful Auntie: Reception

 The book sold over 50,000 copies in a single week after its release, and has been met with high marks from reviewers.
 In October 2014, four weeks after its publication, Awful Auntie had become the top-selling children's book of the year.
 In January 2015, the book was confirmed as 2014's best-selling children's book.

 Awful Auntie won the Specsavers National Book Awards "Children's Book of the Year" in 2014.

-Adaptations

-Film adaptation
+Theatre adaptation

 On 30 March 2015, while announcing the Billionaire Boy movie, Walliams also announced a film of Awful Auntie to air during December 2016.
 However, it did not air and Walliams instead announced it is being developed for a theatrical release.

-Theatre adaptation

 On 17 March 2017, World of Walliams official page announced a theatre tour of Awful Auntie following the success of the 2016 theatre adaptation of Gangsta Granny.
 Adapted and directed by Neal Foster, the run started in September 2017 at the Theatre Royal, Glasgow, and finished in January 2019 at the Bloomsbury Theatre, London, and featured Georgina Leonidas as Stella, Timothy Speyer as Aunt Alberta, Ashley Cousins as Soot, and James Endears as Gibbon.